drmingdrmer/opencache/doc/src/arch/storage-model.md

 byte:  [0]            [1, 7]
 ```

-## Key

-Key is an arbitrary utf-8 string.

 ## Access entry

 A cache replacement algorithm depends the access log to decide which
-object/chunk should be evicted.
+chunk should be evicted.

-Either a `Key` or `ChunkId`, for tracing object access or chunk access
-respectively.
+Access log is barely a series of `ChunkId`.

 # Storage layout

 Opencache on-disk storage include:
 - Manifest file that track all other kind of on-disk files.
-- Key files to store object key and object header.
 - Chunk files to store cached file data.